wsaqaf/sljournalism/hyperledger/Readme.md

 Verify that the default Apache2 page appears by visiting the website (droplet's IP on a web browser should work) http://<public IP or domain name>

+### 7) Configure new website on Apache

-7) Add a file at /etc/apache2/sites-available/demo.conf to correspond to the app.
+Add the file at /etc/apache2/sites-available/demo.conf to correspond to the app.
 We used *'demo'* but you can use any other name:

   >     sudo nano /etc/apache2/sites-available/demo.conf